Modernism: Pollock and abstract influences

-During the late 1940s Jackson Pollock's radical approach to painting revolutionized the potential for all contemporary art that followed him.
-To some extent Pollock realized that the journey toward making a work of art was as important as the work of art itself.
+During the late 1940s, Jackson Pollock's radical approach to painting revolutionized the potential for all contemporary art that followed him.
+To some extent, Pollock realized that the journey toward making a work of art was as important as the work of art itself.
 Like Pablo Picasso's innovative reinventions of painting and sculpture in the early 20th century via Cubism and constructed sculpture, Pollock redefined the way art is made.
 His move away from easel painting and conventionality was a liberating signal to the artists of his era and to all who came after.
-Artists realized that Jackson Pollock's process—placing unstretched raw canvas on the floor where it could be attacked from all four sides using artistic and industrial materials; dripping and throwing linear skeins of paint; drawing, staining, and brushing; using imagery and nonimagery—essentially blasted artmaking beyond any prior boundary.
-Abstract expressionism generally expanded and developed the definitions and possibilities available to artists for the creation of new works of art.
+Artists realized that Jackson Pollock's process—placing unstretched raw canvas on the floor where it could be attacked from all four sides using artistic and industrial materials; dripping and throwing linear skeins of paint; drawing, staining, and brushing; using imagery and non-imagery—essentially blasted art-making beyond any prior boundary.
+Abstract Expressionism generally expanded and developed the definitions and possibilities available to artists for the creation of new works of art.

-The other abstract expressionists followed Pollock's breakthrough with new breakthroughs of their own.
+The other Abstract Expressionists followed Pollock's breakthrough with new breakthroughs of their own.
 In a sense the innovations of Jackson Pollock, Willem de Kooning, Franz Kline, Mark Rothko, Philip Guston, Hans Hofmann, Clyfford Still, Barnett Newman, Ad Reinhardt, Robert Motherwell, Peter Voulkos and others opened the floodgates to the diversity and scope of all the art that followed them.
-Rereadings into abstract art by art historians such as Linda Nochlin, Griselda Pollock and Catherine de Zegher critically show, however, that pioneering women artists who produced major innovations in modern art had been ignored by official accounts of its history.
+Re-readings into abstract art by art historians such as Linda Nochlin, Griselda Pollock and Catherine de Zegher critically show, however, that pioneering women artists who produced major innovations in modern art had been ignored by official accounts of its history.